mattthughes/into-your-mind/TESTING.md

 * Fixed game over bugs by adjusting the speed of the load game over function to improve readability for the user.
 * Fixed a bug where the user could input numbers or special characters into the name field.
 To fix this I used the or not operator and the isalpha method to make sure the input being entered is a string and not a float, int or any special characters which fixed this issue.
 * Fixed scenario bugs when trying to import the dictionary, an error appeared stating that none is not an object.
 In order to access the nested dictionary I first used the get method to get the dictionary scenarios.
 Then used the brackets to get the nested object scenario one and then square brackets to get the child.
 Which fixed these bugs, allowed me to access the nested dictionary.
+* Fixed win message but, the text imported was much bigger than the terminal, to fix this I changed the image to fit the terminal which fixed this issue.

 ### Manual Testing